-UA recognizes the work and recommendations of the Undersea & Hyperbaric Medical Society (UHMS) and defer to their diving medical statement form for routine activities.
-Their current diving medical statement form is provided in the Appendix.
+UArizona recognizes the work and recommendations of the Undersea & Hyperbaric Medical Society (UHMS) and defer to their diving medical statement form for routine activities.
+The UHMS form is attached to this manual.
+Divers must complete and submit this form annually.